AndreasK79/clean-archives-reloaded/readme.txt

 Clean Archives Reloaded generates a list of all of your posts, sorted by month.
 It's enhanced with Javascript to allow collapsing and expanding of months.

 It's highly efficient and won't kill your server with tons of MySQL queries.

-= Demo =

-Check out one of my sites' [archive page](http://www.finalgear.com/post-archives/).

-= Legacy Version =

-The current version of this plugin is only compatible with WordPress 2.5 and newer.
-If for some reason you are running an older version of WordPress, you will need to use the <a href="http://downloads.wordpress.org/plugin/clean-archives-reloaded.2.0.0.zip">legacy version</a> of this plugin.
-But please, do yourself a favor and upgrade your version of WordPress!

 == Installation ==